piggmme/chat-infinite-windowing/README.md

-# React Infinite Scrollable and Windowing Chat Example
+# Infinite Scrollable and Windowing Chat Example

+- React + Typescript
+- SCSS

 ## How To Start